Updated: May 31

 Staring at our galaxy, using the not-so-good stock 18-35mm lens

 The two planets that look best with just a DSLR camera and a tripod are Jupiter and Saturn.
 Why, you may ask?
 Well, you will not see any detail or even different colors using most lenses (from 50mm to 300mm).
-The reason why they are in this list is... their MOONS!
+The reason why they are on this list is... their MOONS!
 Both of those planets have many, many moons.
 Several of those moons are so bright that they are easily visible in a single shot.
-Just make sure to play with the settings (mostly shutter speed and Aperture) to get the best result.
+Just make sure to play with the settings (mostly shutter speed and aperture) to get the best result.

 Jupiter and its moons, using a Canon t3i and a 300mm lens

-This one is kind of tricky, as it mostly depends on what comet is up in the sky and how bright it is, but it deserves to be in this list nonetheless.
+This one is kind of tricky, as it mostly depends on what comet is up in the sky and how bright it is, but it deserves to be on this list nonetheless.
 The best comet for Northern observers that was visible to the naked eye recently is Comet Neowise.
 This was an incredible sight, as you can see below, and was in the sky for about 3 weeks!

 Comet NEOWISE using a Canon 7D Mark II and 50mm lens